 Consultant, Regulatory Reporting

-As a Northern Trust employee (Partner), you will be part of a flexible and collaborative work culture, which has a strong history of financial strength and stability.
-Movement within the organization is encouraged, senior leaders are accessible, and you can take pride in working for a company that is committed to strengthening the communities we serve.
+As a Northern Trust partner, you will be part of a flexible and collaborative work culture, which has a strong history of financial strength and stability.
+Movement within the organization is encouraged, senior leaders are accessible, and you can take pride in working for a company that is committed to strengthening the communities we serve!

 The role involves the consultation and production of daily, monthly and quarterly reporting solutions for submission to Regulators across Europe on a wide range of fund structures.
 Identifying and introducing enhancement to the solutions and systems used within the reporting process.
-The partner will also support Investor Tax Reporting for a wide range of European countries including Germany, Switzerland, Austria, UK, Italy and Belgium.
+The partner may also support Investor Tax Reporting for European Countries including Austria and UK.

 - Lead planning and execution of the daily and periodic regulatory reporting solutions in cooperation with the other senior partners on the team.